 Yellowjackets in Iowa

+Yellowjackets are slow to sting unless their nest is threatened.
+However, yellowjacket stings pose a more serious threat to humans than bees, because a yellowjacket’s stinger is not barbed like a honey bee, allowing it to sting repeatedly.
+Some individuals are more sensitive than others, due to allergic reactions, and should seek medical attention when stung.
 Sometimes yellowjackets living in wall voids chew their way through the drywall and enter the structure’s living space.
 Naturally, the presence of large numbers of wasps flying around the room can be alarming to homeowners.
-Whether you have notice an increase in yellowjackets near your property or have a nest forming nearby, it’s always safest to contact a licensed wasp removal specialist.
+If you spot a yellowjacket nest, always contact a licensed wasp removal expert for help.